-When applying for residency in the Netherlands, you’ll need to provide supporting documents from your home country to prove your identity.
+When applying for residency in the Netherlands, you will need to provide supporting documents from your home country to prove your identity.
 Generally speaking, these will need to be certified by your government before they’ll be accepted by the Dutch immigration authorities.

-In this guide, the business planning and invoicing agency Payingit International explains how you can get a identification document certified ahead of your move to the Netherlands.
+In this guide we explain how you can get an identification document certified ahead of your move to the Netherlands.
 A important word of advice: it pays to get started with the process right away to avoid delays later.

 Documents required for a Dutch visa: the basics